dp1044/Trackpad/README.md

 # Trackpad
 Azoteq Trackpad
-This is the firmware repository for the Azoteq TPS43 using the Waveshare RP2040-zero
+This is the firmware repository for the Azoteq TPS43 using the Waveshare RP2040-zero After soldering the wires, Plug in the RP2040-Zero holding down the boot button.
+Copy the appropiate firmware to the RP2040-Zero.
+After it reboots your should now have the touchpad working.

 handwired_onekey_rp2040-Zero-TPS43.uf2 is for the azoteq TPS43